angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/05-interaction.md

 ## Deciding When to Pass the Turn

-One of the hardest tricks to master is the judgement of when to utilise a PTT or slow pile and when to go for it in the face of possible interaction.
-There is no hard science to this judgement but it does depend on the resources you have available to you, the suspected interaction the opponent has and the degree of _pressure_ they are imposing on you with their own gameplan (are they likely to be able to win if given the extra turn or turns?).
+One of the hardest tricks to master is the judgment of when to utilize a PTT or slow pile and when to go for it in the face of possible interaction.
+There is no hard science to this judgment but it does depend on the resources you have available to you, the suspected interaction the opponent has and the degree of _pressure_ they are imposing on you with their own gameplan (are they likely to be able to win if given the extra turn or turns?).
 This is something you will